awolkenhauer/mysearch/README.md

 2. Run `python3 -m venv env` to setup a python virutal environment.
 (Optional)
 3. Run `source env/bin/activate` to activate the virutal environment.
 (Optional)
 4. Run `Pip install -r requirements.txt` to install dependencies.
 (You may need to upgrade pip)

+## Usage

-5. Run `python main.py` to start the application.
+1. Run `python main.py` to start the application.

+##Roadmap

+* Modify search indexing to accept phrases.
+(Whoosh?)
+* Modify search indexing to store index for repeat searching.

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+## Maintainer

+Alexander Wolkenhauer